LiuTing20a/WSWTNN-PnP/README.md

 * Note: If you used the above codes, please cite the relevant paper.

+## Results:
-#### 2. *To demonstrate the advantages of the WSWTNN-PnP method, we compare it with other ten methods on six different real infrared image scenes.*
+### 2. *To demonstrate the advantages of the WSWTNN-PnP method, we compare it with other ten methods on six different real infrared image scenes.*

 <p align="center"> <img src="https://raw.github.com/LiuTing20a/WSWTNN-PnP1/master/Figs/2.jpg" width="90%"> </p>
 <p align="center"> <img src="https://raw.github.com/LiuTing20a/WSWTNN-PnP1/master/Figs/3.jpg" width="90%"> </p>